 - Upper-limb orthoses: Orthotic devices applied to the arms to help restore or improve function

-It is also important to check in with the orthotist about ways to help your child become comfortable with an orthotic device, especially since they can be uncomfortable at first (especially if the orthotic device must be worn continuously).
-Ways to improve your child’s experience include:
+It is also important to check in with the orthotist about ways to help your child become comfortable with an orthotic device, especially since they can be uncomfortable at first.
+Ways to improve your child’s experience include (4):

 - Making sure the device is not too tight or too loose